Creating images

 , PPM

-and JPG
+and

-work in exact same way.
+) work in exactly the same way.

 The only format that slightly deviates from others is JPG